saisiri-dev/MERN-FullStack-Internship/README.md

 - 🚧 Upcoming: Build and document full-stack web applications

 ## 📂 Repository Structure
-/project-1/          # Project 1 folder with source code and documentation
+📁 /project-1/ – *(To be added)* – Placeholder for the first full-stack project
-/project-2/          # Project 2 folder with assignments and notes
+📁 /project-2/ – *(To be added)* – Placeholder for the second project or module
-/practice-scripts/   # JavaScript and React practice exercises
+📁 /practice-scripts/ – *(In Progress)* – Will contain JavaScript and React practice exercises
-README.md            # Project overview and documentation
+📄 README.md – Contains internship overview, learning goals, and documentation
-.gitignore           # Node.js specific git ignore rules
+⚙️ .gitignore – Hides unnecessary files from Git, based on Node.js setup

 ## 🎯 Goals
 - 💪 Strengthen MERN stack development skills